JosephiusX/Node-course/README.md

     107. Generating Authentication Tokens

         CHALLANGE: have signup send back auth token

         1. Generate a token for the saved user
         2. Send back both the token and the user
         3. Create a new user from Postman and confirm the token is there

+        SOLUTION:

+        in my new users route:
+            const token = await user.generateAuthToken()
+            res.status(201).send({ user, token })

+    108. Express Middleware

+        Without middleware: new request -> run route handler

+        with middleware: new request -> do something -> run route handler

+        CHALLANGE : Setup middleware for maintenance mode

+        1. Register a new middleware function
+        2. Send back a maintenanc message with a 503 status code
+        3. Try your requests from the server and confirm status/message shows

+        SOLUTION:

+            app.use((req, res, next) => {
+                if (req) {
+                    res.send(' site is down for maintenance')
+                } else {
+                    next()
+                }
+            })